-John is a senior fellow with the International Institute for Sustainable Development and Ecoresources, two Canadian based organizations that address issues related to sustainable development, climate change and energy.
-He is currently actively involved in the UN based post 2015 sustainable development negotiations.
-Prior to that John served as the climate change and energy management director with the International Council on Mining & Metals.
+John is a consultant on issues related to climate change, sustainable development and resource development working with the World Bank, among other organizations.
+He was actively involved in the UN-based post-2015 sustainable development negotiations.
+John formerly served as the climate change and energy management director with the International Council on Mining & Metals.
 He has also served as climate change and energy director for the International Institute for Sustainable Development (IISD).
 Previously, John served as a senior negotiator with the Canadian government on international climate change negotiations and advised widely on regulatory systems ranging from domestic and international offset systems to carbon tax options.
 John brings to the board keen insight into the dynamics of international climate policy development and a dedication to linking environmental protection and economic development.

 Marc Stuart, Vice Chair

 Marc is founding managing director of Allotrope Partners and an original co-founder of EcoSecurities, one of the world’s largest developers of GHG reduction and removal projects.
 Marc brings to the board significant business development expertise and an in-depth technical understanding of the complexities of project development and the need for simplified and transparent procedures to enable large-scale investment.

 Henry is the former international climate change director for the United Kingdom.
 He has overseen UK delegations at international climate negotiations and G8 summits, and he has led the early development of UK carbon markets.
 He more recently served as president and CEO of the International Emissions Trading Association (IETA), one of the founding organizations of the VCS.
 Henry brings to the board valued insight into climate policies emerging worldwide.

 Alejandra López Carbajal